Dilmi65/Portfolio/README.md

 # Dilmi Edirisinghe — Portfolio

-A personal portfolio site built with Next.js 14 (App Router), TypeScript, and Tailwind CSS.
+A personal portfolio site built with TypeScript, and Tailwind CSS.

 ## Design concept